 Below, take a look at some of the flowers we recommend as you work on your garden this season.

-- Mums are some of the most popular flowers for fall, and for good reason – most notably, their vibrant colors offer an incredible aesthetic appeal.
+- Mums are some of the most popular flowers for fall, and for good reason – most notably, their vibrant colors offer an beautiful aesthetic appeal.
 If you aren’t planning to keep your mums in a pot this year, make an effort to get them in the ground as soon as you purchase them for the best results!

 - Pansies are ideal for this time of year due to their ability to withstand cooler weather.
 Unlike some flower types that don’t get along with low temperatures too well, certain varieties of pansies are even said to be able to survive snow!